scientific-tool-set/HermeneutiX-react/README.md

 # HermeneutiX-react
-HermeneutiX as a React (Web) Application
+This is an attempt at porting HermeneutiX (a module of the Java Swing desktop application SciToS) to a React (Web) Application.